schematics/schematics/examples/django/README.md

 #### Linkify

-`Linkify` is small app similar to `reddit/hackernews` with comments and votes features.
+`Linkify` is small app similar to `reddit/hackernews` without comments and votes features.
 App demonstrates how to use `Schematics` with `Django` to create APIs.

 #### Installation